-Many broadband contracts (and most of the best deals) have a term of 12-24 months, which can be longer than the contract on a rented home.
-To avoid getting stuck paying for a broadband service that you no longer receive, or being hit with a cancellation fee, forward planning is necessary.
+Many broadband contracts, and most of the best deals, have a term of 18 or 24 months, which can be longer than the lease on a rented home.
+To avoid getting stuck paying for a broadband service that you no longer need, or risk being hit with a cancellation fee, you need to make a plan.

-Enquire about your broadband provider's procedure for switching when moving home so you know if it will be easy to carry the service over to another property and how much it may cost.
-You can also read more in our guide onto how to switch broadband.
+If you think you’re likely to carry on using the same broadband provider, you should look into its procedure for moving the broadband when moving home.
+That way, you'll know if it’s easier to carry the service over to another property and how much it will cost to do this.
+You can also read more in our guide on how to switch broadband.

-If you’re living with flatmates though bear in mind that circumstances can change – that ultra-cheap 24 month contract may not look like such a good idea when you have to move on.
+If you’re living with flatmates, bear in mind that circumstances can change.
+That ultra-cheap 24-month contract may not be such a great deal when you have to pay an early termination fee.

-If you do end up having to cancel a contract early make sure to speak to the provider so you know exactly what it will cost.
-If there’s a fair amount of time remaining the cancellation fees can be expensive.
+If you do end up having to cancel a contract early, make sure to speak to the provider to understand exactly what it’ll cost you.
+If there’s a fair amount of time remaining, the cancellation fees can be expensive.

-You may also wish to consider a broadband service on a short term contract.
-These can be rolling monthly, three or six month contracts, and there are student broadband deals designed to fit around term times.
-This can avoid the hassle of a longer term deal, but you will probably end up paying more per month relative to a longer contract.
+You might also want to consider a broadband service on a short-term contract.
+These can be rolling monthly, three or six-month contracts, or special student broadband deals designed to fit around term times.

-And as well as the contract length, remember that you'll usually need to pass a credit check to sign up for a broadband deal.
-If that’s a problem you’ll find a few providers offering broadband without a credit check.
+You’ll usually need to pass a credit check to sign up for a broadband deal.
+If that’s a problem, you’ll find a few providers offering broadband without a credit check.

 Does your landlord already have a broadband contract?

 Some properties come with broadband, which can look like a great deal on paper.
-But make sure to find out what exactly this includes because if your landlord’s chosen broadband service is too slow or has a tiny download limit you may have to dig into your own pocket.
+But make sure to find out what exactly this includes.
+If your landlord’s chosen broadband service is too slow or has a tiny download limit, it could end up being a false economy.

-Once again, make sure to investigate fully and ascertain whether the bundled broadband will suit your needs, and what you can do if you want to install your own.
-Like any utility everything should be simple but it’s worth taking the time ensure you don’t run into a problem down the line.
+Make sure to investigate thoroughly to see whether the bundled broadband will suit your needs.
+If it won’t, ask about what you can do if you want to install your own.
+Like any utility, everything should be simple, but it’s worth taking the time to ensure you don’t run into a problem down the line.

 There may also be security concerns.
-If you do not have control over the Wi-Fi router you may wish to take extra precautions - such as a VPN service - to reduce the risk of your activities being monitored.
+If you don’t have control over the Wi-Fi router, thinking about taking extra precautions, such as using a VPN service, to reduce the risk of your online activity being monitored.